arjunmehta/heartbeats/README.md

 // destroys the "global" heart(beat)
 heartbeats.destroyHeart("global");
 ```

+#### heart.setHeartrate(heartrate)
+Updates the heartrate period of the heart and returns the value.
+If no argument is passed it will return the current heartrate.

 #### heart.destroy()
 Clears the heartbeat interval and removes the Heart from the internal managed list if it exists.